TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Perhaps it's the time to upload the masterserver
+	- don't forget about the dedicated server
+	- test masterserver locally beforehand

 - Later fix number of probed ports to like 3 maybe

 - Fix flashbang sound volume